openfl/lime.openfl.org/_docs/advanced-setup/android.md

 ## Build & Run

 To compile an Android application bundle, run `lime build android`.
+Add the `-debug` option to create a debug build.
+Add the `-release` option to create a release build.

 To compile and launch an Android application with one command, run `lime test android`.
 The app will run on a device connected to your computer with USB.
 Add the `-emulator` option to target the Android emulator included with the Android SDK instead of a device.